Emergency Lighting Testing in the Southeast

 Testing your emergency lights for 30 seconds every month and 90 minutes once a year may feel like an inconvenience, but it’s important to comply with these regulations.
 When you do, you can expect to:

 - Improve safety in an emergency: Many defective batteries maintain enough “surface charge” to adequately light the bulbs, but only for a few seconds.
 Monthly 30-second tests help you identify problems that could prove hazardous in a real emergency.

-- Reduce liability: You put yourself at risk of litigation if you skip emergency lighting testing, and the lights fail to work properly during an emergency.
+- Reduce liability: You put yourself at risk of litigation if you skip emergency lighting testing and later the lights fail to work properly during an emergency.

 - Remain code compliant: If the fire marshal conducts a surprise inspection and finds that you have non-functioning emergency lights or no maintenance records to speak of, you’re at risk of steep penalties and fines.

 Contact Unifour Fire & Safety online today or give us a call at 866-511-5540 for emergency lighting testing in the Southeast!